jpantano30/Dogs-vs.-Cats/README.md

 # Dogs-vs.-Cats
 A game of tic-tac-toe with a coin toss to decide who starts the game off.

+#

+I made this game to practice my JavaScript skills and chose this game because I felt like it was something id be able to understand and added some of my own flair by using images of my dog and of a cat.

+#

 #### Technologies used: 👩‍💻
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)